nathansizemore/epoll/README.md

 ### License

-hydrogen is available under the MPL-2.0 license.
+epoll is available under the MPL-2.0 license.
 See the LICENSE file for more info.